RamiAlkhateeb/Simple_Banking_System/README.md

+# Test Driven Development

+TDD is important to make, Test are crucial to avoid design s,smells, what is design smells?
+- Rigidity: The cost of making a single change is very high
+- Fragility: Small changes in one module cause bugs appearance in other
+- Immobility: Components can't be reused in other systems

 # Simple_Banking_System

 Implementation of a simple banking system that only supports the deposit and withdrawal of money.
 Initially, there are n bank accounts, the ith of which has money[i] money on the balance, and there is a service IBankService supporting three operations: